DaHello/CryptifyWebsite/README.md

 src folder in general has to do with our source code.

-Styles is for CSS styles files for formatring HTML in JSX files?
+Styles is for CSS styles files for formatting HTML in JSX files?

+Found info from Stack Overflow:
   By default webpack and other build tools will compile all CSS files into one, even if css was imported in separate JSX files.
 So you can't use different CSS files and expect you don't affect on another part of page.

   You have some options:

       Use BEM for naming class names.

       Use cssModules.
 In this case elements will have their own css class name and styles will not affect any other elements except if you use :global selector

 More on CSS files: https://github.com/css-modules/css-modules